Mary Louise Graffam: Armenian genocide

 After the Ottoman government cut off diplomatic ties with the American government due to America's involvement in World War I, Mary Graffam managed to remain in Sivas.
 Graffam wrote in a letter to U.S. Commissioner Lewis Heck, dated January 27, 1919, about the forceful conversions of Armenian orphaned girls into Islam:

 Mary Graffam wrote an account of her experiences in 1919, titling it her "Own Story."

 Graffam was also a strong advocate of an independent Armenia where she and others argued would free the Armenians from "Turkish domination."

-After her death, she was mourned by the thousands of people whose lives she had saved.